Get an annual AARP membership for only $9. Offer ends 12/11.

 My Friend's Father-in-Law wearing Oticon

-With several families of hearing aids to choose from that come in various colors and styles ranging from behind-the-ear (BTE) to in-the-canal (ITC), there is an Oticon hearing solution for most older adults.
-You can expect slightly higher prices for these hearing aids, but the top-quality sound and professional support you’ll gain is well worth the money.
-Similar to Widex, another provider we’ve reviewed, Oticon doesn’t publish prices on its website.
+Like Widex, another provider we’ve reviewed, Oticon doesn’t publish prices on its website.
 You’ll need to visit one of their trained audiologists for a consultation and to purchase Oticon hearing aids.
 The price of your hearing aid may vary depending on the audiologist you purchase through and your hearing needs.
-You can expect to pay between $1,000 to $3,500 per hearing aid, on average.
-We’ve laid out the details of Oticon’s hearing aids to help you decide if their innovative technology is right for you!
+You can expect to pay (on average) between $1,000 to $4,000 per hearing aid.
+We’ve compiled the details of Oticon’s hearing aids to help you decide if their innovative technology suits you.

 On a Tight Budget?
 Check Out These Affordable Hearing Aids